| The

 of joy’) and the Treur River (‘river

-of sorrow’), water erosion has created one
+of sorrow’), water erosion has created

-of the most remarkable geological phenomena in
+one of the most remarkable geological phenomena

-South Africa.
-The ‘Bourke’s Luck Potholes’
+in South Africa.
+The ‘Bourke’s Luck

-have taken thousands of years to form weird cylindrical
+Potholes’ have taken thousands of years

-sculptures carved by swirling water.
-The smooth
+by swirling water.
+The smooth red and yellow

-red and yellow rocks contrast artfully with the
+rocks contrast artfully with the dark pools,

-dark pools, in which swim many fish.
+in which swim many fish.

 The